 If you change up your sleep schedule often, it can throw your body’s internal clock, and sleep cycle off.
 You might find that following a routine can be difficult for a night or two, as your body gets used to it.
 Eventually, though, you’ll appreciate the consistency, and your body will naturally respond to the times when you’re supposed to be asleep, and awake.

 Following a sleep schedule like this also means sleeping once a day, for at least 7-8 hours.
 Try to avoid taking naps throughout the day.
 Not only can this throw off your sleep cycle, but it can make you more awake when your scheduled bedtime comes around, making it more difficult to fall asleep, and therefore starting the insomnia cycle all over again.
 Naps can seem nice in theory, but not if you’re someone who struggles with sleeping at night.

 This might seem like a silly notion, but it can actually make a world of difference.
 Do you watch television in your bedroom each night?
-Or, do you read a book by your nightstand?
+Or, do you always read a book?
 Maybe you even munch on a late night snack in bed while doing one of those things.
-It’s important to train both your mind and body that your bed is for sleeping, not extra activities.
+It’s important to train both your mind and body that your bed is for sleeping.
 Sexual intimacy and sleep are the only two things that should be done in a bedroom if you struggle with falling asleep at night.

 Many people who have trouble sleeping are those who work in an office setting all day – perhaps you stare at a computer, or answer phone calls, etc. Unfortunately, that can lead to a pretty sedentary lifestyle.

 Getting exercise can help to exhaust your body to the point of wanting to sleep.
 Try to go for a walk or run before or after work.
 Even light exercise can help to make your body realize it needs sleep to replenish itself, and you’re more likely to get several solid hours of rest at night.